praw-dev/asyncpraw/.github/ISSUE_TEMPLATE/bug_report.md

 <!-- include your code, without the Reddit() initialization, so as to not leak private credentials. -->

 **System Info**
  - OS:
  - Python:
- - PRAW Version:
+ - Async PRAW Version: